Quant-X-Security-Coding-GmbH/svd-challenge/README.md

    The matrix S is the diagonal (3x2)-matrix with the singular values of above on the diagonal :

    S = ( (2 0), (0 0), (0 0) )  .

+   Caution: The singular vectors are NOT uniquely determined by A --- they are merely SOME ONB of the above mentioned subspaces.
    ___________________________________________________________________________________

 We want to test the limits and timings of SVD on binary and D-Wave processors,